Home > Services > Product Engineering > Re-architecting and Modernisation

 FAQ

-How do you decide whether a system should be modernized or rebuilt?
+How do you decide whether a system should be modernised or rebuilt?

 Yes.
-Modernization is typically done incrementally, with priorities defined around risk, dependencies, and operational continuity, so critical business processes can continue while the system evolves.
+Modernisation is typically done incrementally, with priorities defined around risk, dependencies, and operational continuity, so critical business processes can continue while the system evolves.

 What is the difference between refactoring and re-architecting?